2.03 – Paid Time Off and Holiday Pay

 - Medical, dental, or optical examination or treatment of the employee or the employee’s immediate family member.
 Employees who wish to request PRESCHEDULED sick time must give a minimum of one (1) weeks’ notice.

-– An illness or injury suffered by an employee during the course of employment.
+- An illness or injury suffered by an employee while performing work.